fatmage/FAT-8/README.md

 ## TODO

-- fix bugs (space invaders, worm)
+- fix bugs (space invaders)
-- implement sound
-- add SDL/OpenGL mode
+- add SDL/OpenGL mode with sound
 - smooth out handling of keypad by ncurses (if possible)